mzampieri19/CS153/README.md

 ## This repository holds all files for programming assignments and takehome exams I created for COSI 153, Mobile App Development, at Brandeis Univeristy in Summer 2024.

-### The Exams and Videos folder, is hidden from github view in order to not allow any cheating or copying of code.
+### The Exams and Videos folder is hidden from github view in order to not allow any cheating or copying of code.

 ### This repository includes the following projects: